NOAA-EMC/UPP/docs/InputsOutputs.rst

 Controlling which levels the UPP outputs
 ----------------------------------------

-The <level> tag in the postcntrl.xml is used to list the desired levels for output.
+The <level> tag in the postcntrl.xml file is used to list the desired levels for output.
 The following levels are currently available for output:

 - For isobaric output, 46 levels are possible, from 2 to 1000 hPa (*2, 5, 7, 10, 20, 30, 50, 70 mb and